-Let’s look at the phrase “elegant and effective writing.”
-While we may be able to measure effectiveness more objectively than we can measure elegance, determining how effective writing is remains largely a matter of personal taste.
-Let’s investigate these two important terms.
+We may be able to measure effectiveness more objectively than we can measure elegance, but determining how effective writing is remains largely a matter of personal taste.

 Effective Sentences: Satisfying the Reader’s Need for Information

-Effective writing is writing that anticipates, shapes, and satisfies a reader’s need for information.
-Effective writing guides the reader’s thinking, satisfies the reader’s need for essential information, and implicitly assures the reader that he or she is in good hands, reading prose by a writer who anticipates both the reader’s informational and emotional needs.
+Effective writing is writing that shapes, satisfies, and anticipates a reader’s informational and emotional needs; guides the reader’s thinking; and implicitly assures the reader that he or she is in good hands.

-Accordingly, one of the assumptions shaping our approach to learning how to write will be that, unless the situation demands otherwise, sentences that convey more information are more effective than those that convey less.
-Sentences that anticipate and answer more questions that a reader might have are better than those that answer fewer questions.
-Sentences that bring ideas and images into clearer focus by adding more useful details and explanation are generally more effective than those that are less clearly focused and that offer fewer details.
-In practice, this means that we will generally value longer sentences over shorter sentences, as long as the length accomplishes some of those important goals we have just mentioned.
+One assumption shaping the approach to learning how to write is, unless the situation demands otherwise, sentences that convey more information are more effective than those that convey less.
+Sentences should anticipate and answer more questions than the reader may ask by bringing ideas and images into clearer focus with useful details and explanations.
+Those that are less clearly focused and offer fewer details are not as effective.
+In practice, this means that we will generally value longer sentences over shorter sentences, as long as the length accomplishes some of those important goals just mentioned.

 “Omit needless words” is great advice, but not when it gets reduced to the belief that shorter is always better…

-Many of us have been exposed over the years to the idea that effective writing is “simple and direct,” a term generally associated with Strunk and White’s legendary guidebook, The Elements of Style.
-Or we remember some of the slogans from that book, such as “Omit needless words.”
-Unfortunately, it’s a lot harder for us to remember that Strunk concluded his discussion of that mandate with this all-important qualifier: “This requires not that the writer make all sentences short or that he avoid all detail and treat subjects only in outline, but that every word tell.”
-Indeed, Strunk’s concern is specifically with words and phrases that do not add propositions to the sentence, like “owing to the fact that” in place of “since.”
-“Omit needless words” is great advice, but not when it gets reduced to the belief that shorter is always better, or that “needless” means any word without which the sentence can still make sense.
+Many of us have been exposed over the years to the idea that effective writing is “simple and direct,” a term generally associated with William Strunk Jr. and E.B.
+White’s legendary guidebook, The Elements of Style.
+We may remember some of the slogans from that book, such as “Omit needless words.”
+However, Strunk concluded his discussion of that mandate with this all-important qualifier: “This requires not that the writer make all sentences short or that he avoid all detail and treat subjects only in outline, but that every word tell.”

 Faulkner versus Hemingway